fdeboo/to-infinity/README.md

     + For the creation of the wireframes used in this project
 + [Cloudinary](https://cloudinary.com/)
     + Hosts the images used in this README.md file

+# Technologies Used <a name="testing"></a>

+Features of 2Infinity were tested as they were developed, and re-tested in an ad hoc fashion as updates to the app continued.

+Critical path functions of the app were identified, and testing focused on ensuring that these remained functional.
+Critical path functions include:

++ To register an account
++ To sign in with a registered account
++ To search for a trip (2 forms)
++ To book a trip and “Confirm”
++ To add passengers (with add-ons) and “Proceed”
++ To complete the “Checkout” process and “Complete Order”
++ Functions necessary to meet project requirements (e.g., view and amend the profile for a registered account)

+Formal and automated testing methods and assets were not developed.

+A close family member was introduced to the website on its deployed location and briefed about its purpose and critical path functions.
+There subsequent use of the app helped to draw attention to defects and identify opportunities for enhancing usability.

+## Testing User Stories

+> * As a user, I would like to view the different types of trips available

+**Test**
++ Clicked on **View Trips** in the navbar and made sure it linked to the correct page (_Passed_)

+> * As a user, I would like to view individual trips in more detail
++ Clicked on **View Details** button for each trip in View Trips template and was redirected to that individual trip's page (_Passed_)

+> * As a user, I would like to book my place on a trip
++ Clicked on **Book A Trip** link in the navigation bar and was redirected to the Search Form
++ Filled in the fields and submitted the form.
+Was redirected to confirm the Trip date.
++ Chose a date from the available options and clicked confirm.
+Was redirected to fill in passenger details
++ Filled out all inputs and clicked to submit form.
+Was redirected to the checkout page
++ Completed Checkout form and clicked to confirm the payment.
++ Received a success message and was taken to a booking summary to confirm the booking had been placed (_Passed_)

+>* As a user, I would like to provide details of the number of passengers and passenger information
++ Provided Destination in the select field and the passengers field was enabled
++ Input a value for the number of passengers and clicked submit
++ Chose a trip from the options that were returned
++ The search details were presented on the screen to remind me of the seach data I had provided
++ Redirected to input the passenger details
++ Was able to submit the form (_Passed_)

+>* As a user, I would like to review my booking before placing it
++ Started a booking and reached the Passenger Details Form
++ Added some addons to the order and clicked the Update button
++ The booking total updated and the addons were appended to the list
++ Continued to the Checkout Page and the booking summary contained all Addons and the Trip  (_Passed_)

+>* As a user, I would like to easily Enter Payment information

+>* As a user, I would like to feel my personal and payment information is secure
+>* As a user, I would like to view my order confirmation after checkout
+>* As a user, I would like to receive a confirmation email after the checokout is complete
++ Made a new booking and went through to the Checkout page.
++ Completed the order and was redirected to the success page
++ Received a notification email confirm that the booking had been place (_Passed_)
+>* As a user, I would like to modifiy my booking details
++ Clicked on Progress bar icons to go back steps in the booking process
++ Was able to resubmit the forms (_Passed_)
+>* As a user, I would like to view my bookings
++ Completed a booking and was redirected to the success page
++ Clicked on button to view profile
++ The booking was listed in the Completed bookings table
++ Started a booking and followed the booking process to the Passenger Details page
++ Clicked SAVE and was redirected to my profile page (_Passed_)

 # Deployment <a name="deploying"></a>